ionic-team/ionic-framework/BREAKING.md

 Passing a JSX element rather than a component is unchanged, and `componentProps` is not type checked in that case.

+`npx @ionic/migrate` reports the calls this affects and names what is wrong with each, but does not rewrite them, since the right fix depends on what the call was meant to do.
+For the inline case above, `--experimental` can annotate the parameter from the `componentProps` object literal being passed.

 React Router v6 introduces several API changes that will require updates to your application's routing configuration:

 **Route Definition Changes**